Utah Divorce Coaching & Consulting, LLC | Welcome

 3. Compare Costs

-• What is her/his hourly rate?
+• What is your hourly rate?

-• What activities is the hourly rate applied to?
+• What is the expected retainer fee?

 Tez link